Maps: Digital | Analogue

 Nick has published extensively on maps, including 50 Maps and the Stories They Tell, co-authored with Jerry Brotton.
 He has curated several exhibitions at the Bodleian, including Talking Maps.

-Sylvia Sumira is an independent conservator specialising in globes.
-After graduating in History of Art from Leicester University, she gained a post-graduate diploma in Conservation of Fine Art on Paper.
-She worked in globe conservation at the National Maritime Museum in Greenwich for several years and spent a period of study at the Austrian National Library in Vienna.
+Sylvia Sumira is an independent conservator specialising in globes for many years.
+After a degree in the History of Art, she gained a post-graduate diploma in paper conservation.
+She worked in globe conservation at the National Maritime Museum, Greenwich, for several years and spent a period of study at the Austrian National Library in Vienna.
+Since setting up her own studio she has carried out extensive work for many clients, public and private, in Britain and abroad.
+Sylvia has led several workshops on globe conservation and has many publications to her name, including her book ‘The Art and History of Globes’ published by the British Library.

-Dr. Oliver Hahn received his PhD in Chemistry in 1996.
-After a postdoctoral research stay at the Department for Restoration and Conservation of Books, Graphic Arts and Archival Materials at TH Köln – University of Applied Sciences, he now works for Germany's Federal Institute for Materials Research and Testing (Bundesanstalt für Materialforschung und -prüfung, or BAM) as Head of Division 4.5 'Analysis of Artefacts and Cultural Assets'.
+Oliver Hahn received his PhD in Chemistry in 1996.
+After a stint as a research associate in the Department for Restoration and Conservation of Books, Graphic Arts and Archival Materials at the TH Köln – University of Applied Sciences, he now works for the Bundesanstalt für Materialforschung und -prüfung (BAM, Bundesanstalt für Materialforschung und -prüfung, Federal Institute for Materials Research and Testing) in Berlin.

 Dr Sara Öberg Strådal is an art historian and expert in medieval scientific and medical images and diagrams (MPhil and PhD, University of Glasgow).
 Her previous work at the Fitzwilliam Museum, University of Cambridge and, most recently, as a Getty/ACLS Research Fellow focused on volvelles and the circulation of interactive diagrams in manuscripts, print and other media.